 It is important that you first read this overview which sets forth the underlying assumptions and concepts.

 Year-end planning needs to be done on an individualized basis, taking account of the specific situation and planning goals of each taxpayer.
 The discussion and lists provided are not comprehensive and specific strategies affecting your particular tax situation may not have been included.
 We can identify and explore opportunities with you to help you cut your tax bill by preparing a personalized tax plan for you.
 Let us know if you would like us to help with your tax planning.

 There may also be limitations or consequences to moving income and deductions between years.
-There are special considerations for each entity type (Individuals, Corporations, LLCs, etc.) and some strategies that may work for regular income tax purposes may be countered by unexpected alternative minimum tax (AMT) calculations.
+There are special considerations for each entity type (Individuals, Corporations, LLCs, etc.).

 Long-term planning needs to be considered for your financial future.
 As you consider year-end tax planning, be sure to consider retirement, education and estate planning issues.
 Do you know if you are putting enough aside for retirement, your child’s college, or for your family should death or disability occur?
 Do you feel like your investment portfolio mix or management may need a change?
 We can help you assess these important needs… Please don’t wait until it is too late!

 We appreciate your business and look forward to serving you this next year!